 If you want to learn about lots of different aspects of writing, you might prefer a conference to a course.
 The main writing conferences in the UK are:

-- Winchester Writers’ Festival: long weekend, usually late June each year
+- Winchester Writers’ Festival: long weekend, usually late June each year (ran virtually in 2020)

-- Festival of Writing (York): long weekend, usually September each year
+- Festival of Writing (York): long weekend, usually September each year (ran virtually in 2020)

-- Swanwick Writers Summer School: week’s residential, usually mid-August each year
+- Swanwick Writers Summer School: week’s residential, usually mid-August each year (cancelled in 2020)

 #3: Join (or Start!) a Writers’ Group